HoangQuan/elasticsearch-rails/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+  ### If you can not start elasticsearch server
+  * sudo service elasticsearch start
+  * still can not run because of JAVA missing
+  => java -version
+The program 'java' can be found in the following packages:...

+try to run :
+sudo apt-get install default-jre sudo apt-get install default-jdk

+seting up JAVA_HOME part

+sudo vi /etc/environment
+insert: JAVA_HOME="/usr/bin/java" (which java to show the path of java) source /etc/environment
+done:
+sudo service elasticsearch start
+ * Starting Elasticsearch Server